Independence ratio and random eigenvectors in transitive graphs: Infinite transitive graphs

 \subsection{Random wave functions}

-Our goal now is to generalize the random eigenvectors we introduced in Section \ref{sec:2} for infinite transitive graphs $G$.
-For an infinite graph $G$ the adjacency operator $A_G: \ell_2( V(G) ) \to \ell_2( V(G) )$ might not have any eigenvectors (i.e., the point spectrum might be empty).
+Our goal now is to generalize the random eigenvectors we introduced in Section~\ref{sec2} for infinite transitive graphs $G$.
+For an infinite graph $G$ the adjacency operator $A_G\dvtx \ell_2( V(G) ) \to\ell_2( V(G) )$ might not have any eigenvectors (i.e., the point spectrum might be empty).
 So the approach we used in the finite setting will not work here.
-Instead, we will define random wave functions as the limit of linear factor of i.i.d.\ processes.
+Instead, we will define random wave functions as the limit of linear factor of i.i.d. processes.
 The coefficients of these linear factors will be approximate eigenvectors of $A_G$ that are invariant under automorphisms fixing some root $x \in V(G)$.
-We start with proving that such approximate eigenvectors exist for any $\la$ in the spectrum $\si(A_G)$.
-Let $\St_x(G)$ denote the \emph{stabilizer subgroup}, that is, the group of automorphisms fixing $x$. \begin{theorem} Let $G$ be an infinite vertex-transitive graph with adjacency operator $A_G$ and with some fixed root $x$.
-Then for any $\eps >0$ and any $\la$ in the spectrum $\si(A_G)$ there exists a $\St_x(G)$-invariant vector $\al \in \ell_2( V(G) )$ such that
+We start with proving that such approximate eigenvectors exist for any $\lambda$ in the spectrum $\sigma(A_G)$.
+Let $\St_x(G)$ denote the \emph{stabilizer subgroup}, that is, the group of automorphisms fixing $x$.